evinstk/evinstk.github.io/docs/pc-goals.md

 ## (Nelson) Goals
 **Long-term.** After returning from the war, Nelson discovered that his wife had been exiled by a local Blumenthal official after she spurned his advances.
 Nelson wants revenge, whatever form that may take, and to find his wife.

-**Short-term.** Nelson is pursuing leads of his wife's whereabouts in Shadycreek Run and looking for accomplices for his revenge plot against the official.
+**Mid-term.** Nelson is pursuing leads of his wife's whereabouts in Shadycreek Run and looking for accomplices for his revenge plot against the official.

 **Short-term.** Nelson supports himself by doing jobs for the Grudge Gang, the local muscle in Shadycreek Run.
 He wants to complete his assignments so he can feed himself and continue his mission.